Application - An executable software module built out of libraries that acts as a final product.

 Hardware - See

-htrun - An Mbed OS command used to drive test binary flashing, device reset and test execution.
+htrun - An Mbed OS command used to drive test binary flashing, hardware reset and test execution.

 I2C - Interintegrated Circuit (short-distance, intraboard communication).